Table of Contents:

 - Using your hot glue gun, add glue to the edge of the plate where you will attach your paperclip and place your paperclip on the hot glue so that only a little closed loop is protruding off the edge of the base of the plate. (see pic for placement)

 - Add more hot glue over the paperclip so it is almost buried in glue.

 - Let it cool a bit before the next step.

 - When the glue is cool and hard cover this area with duct tape.
-To be honest I’m not sure this is necessary, but no one wants to picture their plates crashing to the ground one night, so I say, what the heck!
-Let’s just put it on to be safe!
+To be honest, I’m not sure this is necessary, but no one wants to picture their plates crashing to the ground one night, so I say, what the heck.
+Let’s just put it on to be safe.

-Step 2 – Create Your Wall Template!
+Step 2 – Create Your Templates for Your Plate Wall

 - Get our your paper.
 First, place your plates one at a time on a piece of paper.
-Then trace around with your pencil.
+Then, trace around with your pencil.

 - Next, cut out your paper plate templates.